Brutal (song)

-"Brutal" (stylized in all lowercase) is a song recorded by American singer-songwriter Olivia Rodrigo.
-It was released to Italian radio through Geffen Records on September 3, 2021, as the fifth and final single from Rodrigo's debut album Sour.
-"Brutal" was written by Rodrigo and its producer Dan Nigro.
+"Brutal" (stylized in all lowercase) is a song by American singer-songwriter Olivia Rodrigo.
+It was released to Italian radio on September 3, 2021, through Geffen Records, as the fifth and final single from Rodrigo's debut album, Sour (2021).
+"Brutal" was written by Rodrigo and Dan Nigro, and produced by the latter.

-An alternative rock, grunge, and pop-punk tune, "Brutal" is driven by rock instrumentation consisting of brash electric guitars and drums.
+A pop, pop-punk, pop rock, grunge, emo-punk, alternative rock, and rock tune, "Brutal" is driven by rock instrumentation consisting of brash electric guitars and drums.
 Its lyrics express Rodrigo's fear, worries and frustrations as a teenager entering adulthood.
 An accompanying music video to the song was released on August 23, 2021.
-It incorporates heavy visuals elements from the 1990s–2000s, especially the era's video games, while illustrating "teen angst".
+It incorporates heavy visual elements from the 1990s–2000s, especially the era's video games, while illustrating teenage angst.
 Commercially, the song reached the top 20 in various countries.
 In the United States, it landed at number 12 on the Billboard Hot 100, and topped the Hot Rock & Alternative Songs chart.

+Background and release

+Following the minor success of "All I Want" (2019), American singer-songwriter Olivia Rodrigo signed with Geffen Records, a subsidiary of Interscope Records, intending to release her debut extended play in 2021.
+After the widespread success of Rodrigo's debut single "Drivers License", released on January 8, 2021, she decided she wanted to make a full-length studio album instead.

+Alongside the release of her second single "Deja Vu" on April 1, 2021, Rodrigo announced that her debut studio album, under the placeholder title *O*R, would be released on May 21.
+On April 13, Rodrigo announced the cover art and announced the title of her debut studio album Sour.
+Together with the announcement, the track listing was announced, and "Brutal" was revealed to appear as track one on Sour.
+The song was released with a lyric video alongside the album on May 21, 2021.
+It was also released to Italian contemporary hit radio formats through Universal Music Italy on September 3, 2021, as the fifth single from the album.

 Composition

 "Brutal" is one of eleven songs from Olivia Rodrigo's debut album Sour.
-The song resents the idea that one's teenage years are their best years and shares a sentiment of teenage frustration.
-It was written on a whim by Rodrigo and song's producer Dan Nigro.
-It has been described as a pop-punk, pop rock, alt-rock, and grunge song with elements of indie rock and punk.
+The song resents the idea that one's teenage years are the best years and shares a sentiment of teenage frustration.
+It was written on a whim by Rodrigo and the song's producer Dan Nigro.
+It has been described as a pop, pop-punk, pop rock, alt-rock, grunge, emo-punk, and rock song with elements of indie rock, punk, and riot grrrl.

 "Brutal" features a guitar riff similar to that of Elvis Costello's 1978 song "Pump It Up", leading to accusations of plagiarism.
 Costello—who cited Bob Dylan's "Subterranean Homesick Blues" as inspiration for "Pump It Up"—replied to a tweet about the topic, "This is fine by me ...
 It's how rock and roll works.
-You take the broken pieces of another thrill and make a brand new toy.
+You take the broken pieces of another thrill and make a brand-new toy.
 That's what I did."